Yelich hits 3-run homer as Brewers beat Cubs 4-0

+CHICAGO (AP) — The last day of August and first day of September looked awfully familiar to the Milwaukee Brewers.

-CHICAGO (AP) — Christian Yelich hit a three-run homer off Craig Kimbrel in the ninth inning, and the Milwaukee Brewers beat Chicago 4-0 on Sunday for their second straight shutout against the Cubs.
+Christian Yelich hit a three-run homer off Craig Kimbrel in the ninth inning, and Milwaukee beat Chicago 4-0 on Sunday for its second straight shutout against the Cubs.

+The Brewers leaned on their bullpen and timely hitting by Yelich to rally to the NL Central title last year, and they used a similar recipe to take two of three at Wrigley Field this weekend.

+“When your guys in the bullpen do an incredible job, it works out well,” manager Craig Counsell said, “and that’s what happened the last two days.”

-Milwaukee took two of three in the weekend series to pull within three games of Chicago for the second NL wild card.
+Milwaukee pulled within three games of Chicago for the second NL wild card.
 The Brewers had dropped four of five before limiting the Cubs to six hits in Saturday’s 2-0 victory.

 A day later, it was the same story.